orangewise/markdeck/examples/demo.md

-# Welcome to SlideDown
+# Welcome to MarkDeck

 A lightweight markdown presentation tool

 ---

-## What is SlideDown?
+## What is MarkDeck?

-SlideDown is a simple, fast, and beautiful way to create presentations using Markdown.
+MarkDeck is a simple, fast, and beautiful way to create presentations using Markdown.

 - Write slides in plain text
 - No complex software needed